 Plan a trip to the northern Oregon coast using this as your guide.
 Learn about the places to see, stay, eat, and shop along the northern Oregon coast, from Tillamook to Astoria.
 As an Oregon resident for over forty years, I’ve visited many of these places multiple times.
 The northern Oregon coast is especially scenic, with many spectacular sights along the way.
-Join me as I take you through some of the northern Oregon coast towns, northern Oregon coast hotels, campgrounds, restaurants, and beaches.
+Gather some favorite beach accessories and join me as I take you through some of the northern Oregon coast towns, northern Oregon coast hotels, campgrounds, restaurants, and beaches.

 One of the Best Things About Oregon